rwomersley/VL_timetorelapse_logreg/README.md

 # VL_timetorelapse_logreg

-This file contains a R Markdown script, and the raw data file used to perform an exploratory logistic regression reported in the paper "" by Takele et al., 2021.
+This file contains a R Markdown script, and the raw data file used to perform an exploratory logistic regression reported in the paper "Immunological factors, but not clinical features, predict visceral leishmaniasis relapse in patients co-infected with HIV" by Takele et al., 2021.

 The raw data file contains two sections; one for individuals who relapsed within 12 months of the time of diagnosis, and the other for individuals who did not relapse within the 12 months of the start of the study.